MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 This is the notion of **double buffer**.
 This new buffer is usually called **back buffer**, and the first buffer is usually called **front buffer**.
 The two buffers in MCU memory alternately play the role of the back buffer and the front buffer.
-The display panel address is alternatively changed from one buffer to the other.
+The front buffer address is alternatively changed from one buffer to the other.

 The *flush* step consists in switching (or swapping) the two buffers: the front buffer becomes the back buffer and the back buffer becomes the front buffer.